henkjannl/TravelWallet/Readme.md

-BottomWithoutName.stl  | STL file of the bottom part without a name on it BottomWithoutName.amf  | AMF file of the bottom part without a name on it TopPart.3mf            | A Prusa project file for the top part TopPart.step           | Step file of the top part without a name on it TopPart.stl            | STL file of the top part without a name on it TopPart.amf            | Advanced manufacturing format of the top part User Manual.pdf        | The assembly instructions Readme.md              | This readme file big_noodle_titling.ttf | The font file used to put a name on the bottom part
+BottomWithoutName.stl  | STL file of the bottom part without a name on it BottomWithoutName.amf  | AMF file of the bottom part without a name on it TopPart.3mf            | A Prusa project file for the top part TopPart.step           | Step file of the top part TopPart.stl            | STL file of the top part TopPart.amf            | Advanced manufacturing format of the top part TopPartSlim.3mf        | A Prusa project file for the top part suitable for fewer credit cards TopPartSlim.stl        | STL file of the top part suitable for fewer credit cards TopPartSlim.amf        | Advanced manufacturing format of the top part suitable for fewer credit cards User Manual.pdf        | The assembly instructions Readme.md              | This readme file big_noodle_titling.ttf | The font file used to put a name on the bottom part